Engagement and the Lack of Engagement Process

 Lack of Engagement Process

-A meeting with the Progression Advice Team will enable you to discuss your concerns or difficulties with your studies and will aim to help you to re-engage with your course.
+The Progression Advice Team will work with you to identify reasons why you aren't engaging.
+They will discuss your concerns or difficulties and explore options and support to help you to re-engage with your course.

-Where re-engagement is not possible for you they will explore other options available.
+Where re-engagement is not possible for you, they will explore other available options.

 It’s important for you to get help.
-The Wellbeing Service can help you look at the range of support options that may be open to you.
+The Wellbeing Advice Team can help you look at the range of support options that may be open to you.

 If you are unable to engage with your studies due to your physical or mental health the Support to Study regulations may apply.

-You should contact the Disability Service to discuss the available support.
+You should contact the Disability Advice Team to discuss the available support.

 If you are unable to engage with your studies due to your physical or mental health the Support to Study regulations may apply.

-If your engagement issues are not resolved, you may be withdrawn from your course, in which case you will be sent a withdrawal notification by email.
+If your engagement issues are not resolved, you may be withdrawn from your course, in which case you will be sent a Notice of Withdrawal email.

 Meeting with the Progression Advice Team will enable you to discuss your concerns or difficulties with your studies and will aim to help you to re-engage with your course.
 They will also signpost you to other support services.

-Further support can be accessed through the Wellbeing Service or the Chaplaincy.
+Further support can be accessed through the Wellbeing Advice Team or the Chaplaincy.

-Sometimes you might feel you need support that is independent of the University, for example if you’d like to bring someone independent along when you meet with the Progression Advice Team.
-In that case we would advise you to contact your Student's Union.
+Sometimes you might feel you need support that is independent of the University, for example if you’d like to bring someone along when you meet with the Progression Advice Team.
+In that case we would advise you to contact your Students' Union.

-If you have decided to withdraw or interrupt your studies it is essential that you contact the Advice Zone and complete the appropriate process as you will still be liable for fees.
+If you have decided to withdraw or interrupt your studies it is essential that you contact the Advice Zone and complete the appropriate process as you will still be liable for fees until you have ended your contract with USW.
 Please note that ceasing to attend classes does not in itself constitute a formal withdrawal.